Tip 3: Don’t stick to one

 Other areas that are used are the hips, back, and buttocks, however, these areas are less accessible for self-administration due to their orientation and require more care during injection to avoid affecting muscles and nerves.

 Tip 4: Sharing is NOT Caring

-Unless you are stuck on a desert island with another person and you both need insulin to survive, it is not recommended to share your insulin with anyone else.
+Unless you are stuck on a desert island with another person, do not share your insulin needles.
 Not only are your insulin requirements likely different but sharing needles is a big no-no in any context.

 Reusing your own needles is a bit controversial.
-But this may be allowed by your healthcare provider in certain cases, especially due to financial instability.
-Never reuse a needle and syringe, even if it’s your own if you have an infection or are currently sick.
+When financial stability is an issue, some health care providers may allow reuse of your own needles.
+However, never reuse a needle and syringe, even if it’s your own if you have an infection.

 Tip 5: Take Notes